Ahmedin Škrijelj

 Ahmedin Škrijelj (Ахмедин Шкријељ; Ahmedin Shkreli; born 8 August 1982) is a Serbian politician from the country's Bosniak community.
-He has been a member of Serbia's national assembly since February 2024 and was previously the deputy mayor of Novi Pazar from 2012 to 2013. Škrijelj is a member of the Party of Democratic Action of Sandžak (SDA).
+He was the deputy mayor of Novi Pazar from 2012 to 2013 and has served in the Serbian parliament since February 2024. Škrijelj is a member of the Party of Democratic Action of Sandžak (SDA).

 Early life and career

-Škrijelj was born in Novi Pazar, in the Sandžak region of what was then the Socialist Republic of Serbia in the Socialist Federal Republic of Yugoslavia to an ethnic Albanian family.
+Škrijelj was born in Novi Pazar, in the Sandžak region of what was then the Socialist Republic of Serbia in the Socialist Federal Republic of Yugoslavia to an ethnic Albanian family from the Shkreli tribe.
 He received a bachelor's degree in law and economics and afterward studied for a master's degree in international law at the University of Kragujevac.
 He holds a master of political science degree.

 Politician

 Early years in Novi Pazar

 Škrijelj appeared in the thirty-first position on the SDA's electoral list for the Novi Pazar municipal assembly in the 2004 Serbian local elections and was given a mandate after the list won a plurality victory with twenty-one out of forty-seven seats.
 (In the 2004 local elections, one-third of assembly mandates were awarded to candidates on successful lists in numerical order while the remaining two-thirds were distributed amongst other candidates at the discretion of the sponsoring parties or coalitions. Škrijelj received one of the SDA's "optional" mandates.)

 Mayors were directly elected in the 2004 local elections, resulting in a divided administration in Novi Pazar: SDA leader Sulejman Ugljanin won the mayoral contest, but the rival Sandžak Democratic Party (SDP) was able to form a coalition government with smaller parties in the local assembly. Škriljelj served as a member of the opposition in his first term.
-The political climate in the city was extremely tense in this period, and ultimately a new local assembly election was held in 2006.
-On this occasion, the SDA won a majority victory with twenty-seven seats. Škrijelj was again included on the SDA's list and was elected for a second term.
+The political climate in the city was extremely tense in this period.

+The government of Serbia introduced a provisional administration to Novi Pazar on 7 April 2006 on the grounds that the assembly did not adopt a budget within the legal deadline.
+A new assembly election was scheduled for 10 September 2006.
+Zekirija Dugopoljac of the Reformists of Sandžak was appointed to lead a five-member provisional council responsible for carrying out the work of the assembly; Škrijelj was one of the council's members.
+When the assembly vote took place, the SDA won a majority victory with twenty-seven seats. Škrijelj was again included on the SDA's list and was elected for a second term.

 Serbia abandoned the direct election of mayors with the 2008 local elections; since this time, mayors have been chosen by the elected members of local assemblies. Škrijelj once again appeared on the SDA's list for Novi Pazar in 2008 and received a mandate for a third term when the list won eighteen seats.
 The SDP's alliance won the election with twenty-three seats and formed a coalition government with a local alliance of Serb parties, and the SDA returned to its role in opposition.